The Company Perks That Matter Most to Graduates

 1: Unity

-Uniforms can firstly, help create a sense of unity in a team.
+Uniforms can firstly help create a sense of unity in a team.
 Employees from different wealth backgrounds and subcultures cannot distinguish themselves through clothing choices, helping everyone to get a long better and fostering a sense of camaraderie.
 In some ways, they have a similar impact to a sports kit by rallying workers behind your brand.
 It’s possible to use different uniforms to divide management and regular staff, however, some companies prefer to make everyone wear the same uniform regardless of rank.

 2: Safety

 A company uniform could be important for guaranteeing the safety of staff members.
 On construction sites, clothing choices like hi-vis jackets and hard hats can be introduced to improve visibility and offer head protection – preventing accidents and injuries.
 Similarly, a chef uniform may be designed to have shorter sleeves and no loose parts that could catch fire or contaminate food.
-There are companies that specialize in such workwear & PPE (personal protective equipment).
+There are companies that specialise in such workwear & PPE (personal protective equipment).

 3: Identification